Did a Russian ‘shadow ship’ cut the Finland-Estonia undersea Baltic cable?

 Some media, including The Wall Street Journal, reported that the Chinese-flagged bulk carrier Yi Peng 3, which had departed from the Ust-Luga port in Russia, appeared to pass over the cables at about the same time each cable was cut.

-The German defence minister said that officials had to assume that it was an act of sabotage, but did not say who is responsible, or provide evidence.
+The German defence minister said that officials had to assume that it was an act of sabotage, but did not say who was responsible, or provide evidence.

-“The Baltic sea states have been steadily taking more decisive measures against cable cutting,” Keir Giles, a senior consulting fellow at the London-based Chatham House think tank, told Al Jazeera.
+“The Baltic Sea states have been steadily taking more decisive measures against cable cutting,” Keir Giles, a senior consulting fellow at the London-based Chatham House think tank, told Al Jazeera.

-He said that measures such as investigations could serve as a deterrent against future sabotage activities because there is a risk of cargo being seized.
+He said measures such as investigations could serve as a deterrent against future sabotage activities because there is a risk of cargo being seized.

 He added that an armed attack against Finland or Estonian infrastructure, such as that described in Article 5 of the NATO treaty is unlikely.

-The Article 5 decrees that each NATO ally must treat an attack on any ally as an attack against every NATO country.
+Article 5 decrees that each NATO ally must treat an attack on any ally as an attack against every NATO country.
 Estonia has been a NATO member since 2004, and Finland joined the alliance in 2023 amid the Russia-Ukraine war.

 In 2022, explosions occurred along two Nord Stream gas pipelines which run from Russia to Germany.
 No one has claimed responsibility for the explosions and Berlin is still investigating the incidents.